-We need an abundant supply of minerals in our body
+We need an abundant supply of plant derived minerals supplement in our body

 …for ultimate and total nutrition.
 Every living creature has a mineral requirement because there would be no life without minerals.
 They control millions of chemical and enzymatic processes and reactions within our body.

 This is so big and yet most of us don’t understand what it is we are looking at!
 Dr Gary Price Todd MD and a certified ophthalmologist, shared this amazing statement when speaking in a health seminar:

 “I don’t believe any of you fully understand or know the magnitude or merit, and the usefulness of plant derived minerals.
 I am convinced that if each adult in Tulsa, would begin consuming 1200 milligrams of minerals each day, beginning today, by the end of this year, half of the hospitals in this city would be closed!”

 Could it really be that magnificent?
 Would it really make that kind of difference?